marxspawn/AGP2a/README.md

     * User Interface, which must be accomplished using JavaFX, i.e., all information gathered from the user or displayed to the user must be done via JavaFX panes, etc.

-    *	Business logic, which consist of objects, lists, etc. where the data is temporarily multipulated in RAM and separates the user interface from the database
+    *	Business logic, which consist of objects, lists, etc. where the data is temporarily multipulated in RAM and separates the user interface from the database.

-    *	Database, where the data is permanently stored
+    *	Database, where the data is permanently stored.

-  *	Must use polymorphism, e.g., a list of different types of people
+  *	Must use polymorphism, e.g., a list of different types of people.

   *	Must implement CRUD, that is:

-    *	Create, i.e., add new data, e.g., via an object/record to a list
+    *	Create, i.e., add new data, e.g., via an object/record to a list.

-    *	Retrieve, i.e., retrieve and display information from a record
+    *	Retrieve, i.e., retrieve and display information from a record.

-    * Update, i.e., change an existing record
+    * Update, i.e., change an existing record.

-    * Delete, i.e., appropriately remove a record from a list; keep in mind, you may need to archive the information or delete other related information to maintain integrity
+    * Delete, i.e., appropriately remove a record from a list; keep in mind, you may need to archive the information or delete other related information to maintain integrity.

-  * Must demonstrate searching for and displaying one and many records, and sorting the data appropriately
+  * Must demonstrate searching for and displaying one and many records, and sorting the data appropriately.

-  *	See the attached System Application.pdf for an example of a system you could create; please note: the attached is incomplete concerning this project, but your team could use it as a starting point
+  *	See the attached System Application.pdf for an example of a system you could create; please note: the attached is incomplete concerning this project, but your team could use it as a starting point.

-  * Make sure you write up and discuss your project with the professor ASAP, so you will have plenty of time to complete it before the end of the semester
+  * Make sure you write up and discuss your project with the professor ASAP, so you will have plenty of time to complete it before the end of the semester.